Compsoctena secundella

 Compsoctena secundella is a moth in the Eriocottidae family.
 It was described by Walsingham in 1897.
 It is found in the Central African Republic and Sierra Leone.

 The wingspan is about 22 mm.
-The forewings are pale ochreous, thickly mottled, speckled and suffused with umber-brown scales, the two colours alternatingalong the costa in unequal spaces throughout.
+The forewings are pale ochreous, thickly mottled, speckled and suffused with umber-brown scales, the two colours alternating along the costa in unequal spaces throughout.
 There is a rather strong patch of umber-brown scales at the end of the disc, which appears to be the only point at which this colour is more concentrated than on the remainder of the wing-surface, although it somewhat prevails also towards the apex and tornus.
 The hindwings are purplish fuscous.